stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 an increased quota of the men were hastening to raise around their quarters.
 He had to weight down the corners of the tent-cloth with heavy blocks of snow to hold it in place amidst the rising gale, for the titan mountains seemed about to deliver some gravely severe blasts.
-Early apprehensions about sudden antarctic winds were revived, and under Atwood&rsquo;s supervision precautions were taken to bank the tents, new dog-corral, and crude a&euml;roplane shelters with snow on the mountainward side.
+Early apprehensions about sudden antarctic winds were revived, and under Atwood's supervision precautions were taken to bank the tents, new dog-corral, and crude aëroplane shelters with snow on the mountainward side.
 These latter shelters, begun with hard snow blocks during odd moments, were by no means as high as they should have been; and Lake finally detached all hands from other tasks to work on them.